Sunday family dinners

 How alumni are joining

 Every commitment level matters.
 Naming opportunities and recognition vary by tier; donors who opt in are recognized on the Founders Wall.
-All gifts are processed through the Sigma Chi Foundation, a 501(c)(3) organization.
+All donations over $500K are tax-deductible and are sent directly to the Sigma Chi Foundation, a 501(c)(3) organization.
+To provide transparency and confidence, grassroots donations are deposited locally in Tallahassee and remain 100% refundable upon request prior to the start of construction.

 $1,000,000+

-The campaign's lead position.
-Building-naming opportunities, lifetime Founders Wall recognition, and personal walkthroughs with the architect.
+The campaign’s lead position.
+Actual cornerstone & bronze plaque recognition, lifetime Founders Wall placement, and personal walkthroughs with Rick and the design team.

-Pod-naming or feature-space recognition.
+Library & Alumni Lounge, Front Porch, Grand Staircase, or Garage.
 Founders Wall placement and dedication-day invitation.

 $25,000+